bcgov/tfrs/README.md

 http://schema-spy-mem-tfrs-dev.pathfinder.gov.bc.ca/index.html
 > To learn more about the regulation governing the disclosure of data in this system please read [Renewable and Low Carbon Fuel Requirements Regulation 11.11 \(5\)](http://www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/394_2008#section11.11)

-### Code
-- css and js libraries provided as part of the Gov 2.0 Bootstrap Skeleton
-- Django/Python
-- React

 ### Project Status
 This project is in development.
 To see the status of feature development please refer to the [features](https://github.com/bcgov/tfrs/wiki/features/) page on the project wiki